 No, I am not Japanese.
 I come to my name through my Japanese husband.
 I took his name when we married because it was a "trade up" name.
 You see, my maiden name was Trosell, which made me "Suetrosell" which, to me, always sounded like an antacid.
 I am actually of Swedish and French descent which means nothing really except that I’m a big chested, great kisser!

-I grew up in Waterbury, CT, the town that used to have a huge, illuminated cross on the hill off of Route 84!
+I grew up in Waterbury, CT, the town with the huge, illuminated cross on the hill off of Route 84!
 Yep, that would be Waterbury’s claim to fame, well, that and ME of course (she says ever so modestly)!
 I have 7 brothers, no sisters, so I was the "featured" child which, I’m sure, is what led me to becoming a performer.
 (Having 7 brothers also made me the oldest living virgin on earth but that’s another story!)
 The first time I was on stage was at age 6.
 I was supposed to sing "The Boy I Love" but, to my mother's horror, I innocently belted out Ella Fitzgerald's version of "Love For Sale" [my babysitter exposed me to Ella at a very early age]...I was crowned Little Miss Hamilton Park and my mother was taken into custody by child services.
-(Just Kidding!)
-Since there has never been another Little Miss Hamilton Park Contest, I am actually still the reigning Little Miss Hamilton Park!
+(Kidding!)
+Since there has never been another Little Miss Hamilton Park Contest, I am still the reigning Little Miss Hamilton Park!

-I did a lot of community theatre and dance recitals growing up and produced many a talent show in my two car garage!
+I did a lot of community theatre and dance recitals growing up and produced many a talent-free talent show in my two car garage!
 In 1976, I reigned as Miss Waterbury (I liked crowns!), but I only reigned for 2 months, fulfilling my obligation as 1st Runner Up.
-I also won Miss Congeniality and got the Talent Award for dancing the death scene from Swan Lake.
+I also won Miss Congeniality and the Talent Award for dancing the death scene from Swan Lake.
 I then heard the call only the highly flammable, polyester clad could hear, "HOOT HOOT" and became part of a Salsa/Hustle dance partnership called Sue & Lou.
-So, surprising to many, I actually started out as “a dancer who sang”.
-In New York, I have appeared in productions of Oklahoma, Bye, Bye Birdie, A Christmas Carol, Out of the Frying Pan, Agnes of God, West Side Story and They’re Playing Our Song.
-I also choreographed most of the above along with Guys n’ Dolls and with the exception of Agnes of God because well, nuns don’t dance...at least they didn’t until Nunsense hit town!
+Surprising to many, I have appeared in several community theater productions and I choreographed most of them except for Agnes of God because well, nuns don’t dance...at least they didn’t until Nunsense hit town!